erizov/Professor/semester_6/lecture_38_monitoring_production/prometheus_ml/README.md

 1. Implement Prometheus CI from scratch
 2. Analyze time and space complexity using Big O notation
-3. Identify when to use this algorithm vs. alternative approaches
+3. Identify when to employ this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
 5. Apply this algorithm to tackle real-world problems

 ### Short Description

-A algorithm for observing and tracking structure behavior, performance, and health.
-Addresses issue detection, capability optimization, and system reliability.
-Example: Monitoring API response times to detect performance degradation.
+A approach for observing and tracking structure behavior, performance, and health.
+Addresses issue detection, capability optimization, and structure reliability.
+Example: Monitoring API response times to detect capability degradation.
 Operates by collecting metrics, logs, and traces, analyzing patterns, and alerting on anomalies.

 **Key Characteristics:**
 - **Time Complexity**: Varies